This page was updated on 15 September 2022. To view changes, please see page updates

 A child is never responsible for the sexual abuse.

-Disclosure is accidental in approximately 74% of cases.
-‘False allegations’ are very rare (approximately 2%); a child will often underreport or deny an incident of child sexual abuse; and children and young people have been known to deny sexual abuse even where physical evidence is available to confirm abuse has occurred (Rieser, 1991; Sorensen & Snow, 1991).
+Disclosure is accidental and delayed in a majority of cases and false allegations are rare.
+A child will often underreport or deny an incident of child sexual abuse; and children and young people have been known to deny sexual abuse even where physical evidence is available to confirm abuse has occurred.
+Children may delay disclosure due to fear of consequences, thinking they will not be believed or fear of parental sanctions (Sorensen and Snow, 1991).

-Many people find it difficult to believe a child’s disclosure of abuse, particularly when the alleged abuser or offender appears ‘normal’ (Herman, 1997; Salter, 2003).
+Many people find it difficult to believe a child’s disclosure of abuse, particularly when the alleged abuser appears ‘normal’, the child has behavioural problems or fear of a person being falsely accused of abusing a child (Manay and Collin-Vezina, 2021).
 This is because believing that a child has been sexually abused is confronting, particularly if we feel responsible for a child’s safety.
 It can also make us question our core beliefs about our safety and the safety of our children and communities.
-It can be easier to believe a child has lied than to believe that the alleged abuser or offender has committed these acts of abuse.
+It can be easier to believe a child has lied than to believe that the alleged abuser has committed these acts of abuse.

 Child sexual abuse impacts upon social and emotional development and may distort healthy sexual development in a child.
 When sexual development is altered, a child may experience difficulty forming/ understanding healthy sexual experiences and relationships.